the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-spreadsheets.md

 If the spreadsheet is poorly organised then it may be [difficult for collaborators](https://luisdva.github.io/pls-don't-do-this/) to easily [read-in and re-use](#FAIR) your data for further analysis.

-The number one nightmare of data scientists is indeed a researcher coming with a question related to "a couple of spreadsheets to analyse".
+Indeed, a large part of the work of data scientist is to transform the data into a form that the computer can read.
-This is mainly because reading the data will be a very long process.
+This is particularly time consuming when the information is split between several spreadsheets and that no plan were made before data acquisition.

 There are very simple rules to facilitate data use, which go into the concept of [**tidy data**](https://en.wikipedia.org/w/index.php?title=Tidy_data&oldid=962241815).
 Furthermore, this specific format also allows for filtering and sorting data easily in spreadsheet software.
 In short: